ecc521/Space-Saver/README.md

-Mac and Windows releases are beta.
-Linux releases are alpha.
+Releases are currently in beta (except for Linux RPM's - those aren't tested)

 Space Saver can save you tens of gigabytes of disk usage without deleting ANYTHING.